BeaverHouse/aecheck-docs/v3_docs/what_is_changed.md

 <br>

-#### Deletion of Buddy Check, and New Check : Grasta
+#### Deletion of Buddy Check, and New Check : Grasta & Star Align
 For now, you can get buddies in 2 ways : from game content, or encounter.
 I thought that it's unnecessary to double-check buddy in current situation, so I removed buddy check and provide buddy's info only.

 Grasta check is added because many AE players are considering for that.
 Hope that it helps.
+Star Align is a new system from JAP version, see: https://api.another-eden.jp/asset/notice_v2/view/3263?language=ja

 <br>